amitu/amitu.github.com/_posts/2012-08-06-stupid-mistake-jekyll-and-github-made-and-solution.md

 static websites from any git repository on github.
 This is great for projects to host a free project page.
 Github also allows and encourages github users to host their personal static sites on github pages.
-They go to the extent of allowing you to host your custom domains.
+They go to the extent of allowing you to host your custom domains (making it almost completely alturistic exercise on their part).

 Managing static sites is a pain, and we meet [Jekyll](https://github.com/mojombo/jekyll/), a static site generator designed with blogs in mind.
-What jekyll does is it expects some special files and folders with names starting with an underscore, and uses them to convert all files in the current folder with .md extension into .html files.
+What jekyll does is it expects some special files and folders with names starting with an underscore, and uses them to convert all files in the current folder with .md (etc) extension into .html files.
 In folder named \_posts, specially named .md files are used to create blog, with categories and tags.
 Post meta data is stored in the .md files themselves at the top. jekyll creates archive page, a list of all pages on the site, rss and sitemap file and all.